Murders of María José Reyes and Juan Duarte: Murderer

 López Rodríguez married Sandra Andrea Poblete Gaete (b.
 16 August 1973) in Santa Cruz, on 31 August 1992.
 The couple had a son (born 1992), and divorced on 6 April 2011.

 Victims

 María José Reyes

-María José Reyes Moore (b.
-Santiago, 25 June 1966) was a physical education teacher from Vitacura, in the Santiago Metropolitan Region.
+María José Reyes Moore (born in Santiago, 25 June 1966) was a teacher of physical education from Vitacura, in the Santiago Metropolitan Region.

 Reyes Moore, nicknamed Coté, completed her secondary education at Colegio Villa María in 1984.
 She worked between 1992 and 2007 as physical education teacher in Colegio San Francisco de Asís in Las Condes.
-She left that educational institution in 2007 because she "wanted to devote more time to her family."
+She left that educational institution in 2007 because she "wanted to devote more time to her family".